huggingface/dataset-viewer/docs/source/quick_start.md

 ## Access Parquet files

-Datasets Server converts every dataset on the Hub to the [Parquet](https://parquet.apache.org/) format.
+The dataset viewer converts every dataset on the Hub to the [Parquet](https://parquet.apache.org/) format.
 The `/parquet` endpoint returns a JSON list of the Parquet URLs for a dataset:

 <inferencesnippet>
 <python>